You went to school, graduated and found a job as a paralegal. Now what?

 The Sacramento Valley Paralegal Association encourages and supports the continuous education of its members through various activities and educational opportunities, including our monthly MCLE luncheons and other MCLE events.

 Although certification for paralegals is not required by the State of California, SVPA encourages all of its members to pursue certification.
 According to California Business and Professions Code 6454, the terms “paralegal,” “legal assistant,” “attorney assistant,” “freelance paralegal,” “independent paralegal,” and “contract paralegal” are synonymous.
 Researching for available certifications and their corresponding exams can be just as time consuming as navigating through other aspects of the legal profession.
-To help you explore available certification exams, “Click Here” to review the attached PDF.
+To help you explore available certification exams, please contact a Board Member.
 If you know of additional certifications, please do not hesitate to contact our Education Director.